PhD in Complex Systems and Data Science

 Who we're looking for to join our corvine cohort:

-Students must have a Bachelor's degree and preferably a Master's degree in a relevant field and prior coursework in computer programming, calculus, linear algebra, statistics and/or probability.
+Students must have a Bachelor's degree and preferably a Master's degree in a relevant field and prior coursework in:

 - Calculus